 2. Yoel Romero

-Romero is a once in a lifetime athlete and one of the best 185lbs fighters ever.
+Romero is a once in a lifetime athlete and one of the scariest 185lbs fighters ever.
 His efforts inside the cage go to an extra level when you become aware of the fact he started his MMA career at 32 years of age.
-The reason why he came in so late is that he once was a dedicated wrestler.

 Romeo is, without a doubt, one of the best wrestlers to ever compete inside the MMA cage.
 He is the former Olympic silver medalist in Greco-Roman wrestling and a World Cup winner on three occasions.

-Romero used his insane power, speed, and precision to put many people to sleep and work his way up in the MMA world.
-His finishes were so violent that he became known as one of the most feared standup fighters in modern MMA.
+Romero used his insane power, speed, and precision to put many people to sleep and quickly work his way up in the MMA world.
+His finishes were so violent that he actually became known as one of the most feared standup fighters which is crazy considering how little time he had to prepare for MMA.

 1. Randy Couture

 When Randy joined MMA at the age of 34, many people thought he was in for just a couple of fights.
-He came into MMA as an NCAA Division I wrestler who also competed at the world wrestling stage.
+He came into MMA as an NCAA Division I wrestler and with a lot of experience competing at the world wrestling stage.

-In spite of the great grappling skills, many pros thought Randy was simply too old to succeed in a young men’s game.
+Despite the top level grappling skills, many pros thought Randy was simply too old to succeed in a young men’s game.
 But he proved them all to be wrong as he went on to fight for the next 14 years.
 And he also became one of the most successful and loved UFC fighters.

 The most amazing fact about Randy is that he fought at his best when he was deep into his 40s.
-I mean, most of the fighters his age were already retired at that point.
+Most of the fighters his age and his former opponents were already retired at that point.
 But Randy was still out there, fighting and beating younger fighters like Tito Ortiz and Vitor Belfort.